A golden brown Bengal Cat on a brown background.

 Children And Other Pets

 The active and social Bengal is a perfect choice for families with children and cat-friendly dogs.
-He will play fetch as well as any retriever, learns tricks easily and loves the attention he receives from children who treat him politely and with respect.
+He will play fetch as well as any retriever, learns tricks easily, and loves the attention he receives from children who treat him politely and with respect.
 He’s smart enough to get out of the way of toddlers but loves school-age children because they are a match for his energy level and curiosity.

 Nothing scares him, certainly not dogs, and he will happily make friends with them if they don’t give him any trouble.
 Always introduce any pets, even other cats, slowly and in a controlled setting.
-Like many active cats, bengals have a high prey drive and should not be trusted with smaller prey animals such as: hamsters, smaller rabbits and guinea pigs.
+Like many active cats, Bengals have a high prey drive and should not be trusted with smaller prey animals such as hamsters, smaller rabbits, and guinea pigs.

 Bengal Cats Rescue Groups

 Although Bengal cats are popular pets, they too find themselves without homes on occasion.
-If you’re interest in adopting or fostering Bengal cats, here are a few rescue groups that specialize in this exotic breed:
+If you’re interested in adopting or fostering Bengal cats, here are a few rescue groups that specialize in this exotic breed:

 More Info For You